cncf/tag-contributor-strategy/contributor-growth/README.md

   best practices.
 * Document ways to contribute to a project, especially roles outside of the obvious feature enhancement/code contributions.
-* Create spaces for maintainers of CNCF projects to share their own best practices and ask questions.
 * Discuss non-code areas that support contributor growth, such as project management, design, user experience and documentation and how CNCF projects can prioritize work that may not be the maintainers primary skillset.